On the density of rational points on rational elliptic surfaces: Introduction

-We are left with the surfaces with zero $j$-invariant.
-They are given by an Weiestrass equation of the form $y^2=x^3+g(T)$, where $g(T)\in\Z[T]$ is a polynomial of degree at most 6.

-Theorem \ref{conditions0}, gives precise conditions on the integers $A$ and $B$ for the surface to have a constant root number of the fibers.
-This gives a description of which surfaces might have a non-dense set of rational points.

-Theorem \ref{thmprincipal} does not always produce explicit points of infinite order.
-In Theorem \ref{conditions1728}, we study such a case and give the conditions under which an elliptic surface given by the following Weierstrass equation has constant root number:

-These correspond to a case where the proof of Theorem \ref{thmprincipal} does not exhibit an explicit non-torsion section.

-Given the results at our disposal, we put forward the following conjecture, a variant of a conjecture of Mazur \cite[Conjecture 4]{Mazur}, where "real density" is replaced by "Zariski density".
+We put forward the following conjecture, a variant of a conjecture of Mazur \cite[Conjecture 4]{Mazur}, where "real density" is replaced by "Zariski density".
 This conjecture is already implicit in the literature, particularly in \cite{HCC}.